wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-windows-hpcpack-cluster-rdma.md

 ## Prerequisites

-* **Review [background information and considerations](virtual-machines-a8-a9-a10-a11-specs.md)** about the compute-intensive instances
+* **Review [background information and considerations](/documentation/articles/virtual-machines-a8-a9-a10-a11-specs)** about the compute-intensive instances

-* **Azure subscription** - If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see [Azure Free Trial](http://azure.microsoft.com/pricing/free-trial/).
+* **Azure subscription** - If you don't have an account, you can create a trial account in just a couple of minutes.
+For details, see [Azure Trial](/pricing/1rmb-trial/).

 * **Cores quota** - You might need to increase the quota of cores to deploy a cluster of A8 or A9 VMs.
 For example, you will need at least 128 cores if you want to deploy 8 A9 instances with HPC Pack.
 To increase a quota, open an [online customer support request](http://azure.microsoft.com/blog/2014/06/04/azure-limits-quotas-increase-requests/) at no charge.